How to Use Handbrake: Tutorial by Software Engineers

 Handbrake has been around for dozen of years already.
 And even though Handbrake has a huge history behind its shoulders, the app still remains a relibale, trustworthy way to change one video fromat to the other one.

 Here we’ll show how to use Handbrake in the definitive guide below.
-But, if you’d like to convert video for your iPhone or iPad, I’d recommend jumping straight to the second part of our article, where we describe the fastest way ever to convert movies and music to iOS devices.
+But, if you’d like to convert video for your iPhone or iPad, I’d recommend jumping straight to the second part of our article.

 Handbrake Tutorial: How to use Handbrake